close

 A brief introduction to Sequoia Kings Canyon National Parks

 Huge mountains, rugged foothills, deep canyons, vast caverns, and the world’s largest trees exemplify the diversity of landscapes, life, and beauty here.
-Explore these pages to learn about the plants and animals here and the threats they face.
-Our ancient giant sequoias may seem invincible, but they, too are vulnerable.
+Explore these pages to plan your visit or to learn about the plants and animals here and the threats they face.
+Ancient giant sequoias may seem invincible, but they, too are vulnerable.

 Jennie Lakes Wilderness is a protected area in the Sierra Nevada, in Tulare County, California.
 It is located 60 miles (97 km) east of Fresno and managed by the US Forest Service.
 Jennie Lakes Wilderness is about nine square miles within the Sequoia National Forest, that was established by the California Wilderness Act of 1984, and added to the National Wilderness Preservation System.